home-automator/architecture/Architectural Decision Records/0001-javascript-centric.md

 Client apps will be developed using ES6+ and React wherever possible.
 Furthermore, any associated system components and solutions will be selected that are Javascript centric or generally Javascript friendly.
-A suitable Node version with serviceable ES6+ support will be utilized, or a suitable ESM loader will be utilized.
+A Node version with serviceable ES6+ support will be utilized, or a suitable ESM loader will be utilized.

 ## Impacts